 type of plant from an apple tree to an ash tree.
 The bride and groom both add

 soil to the tree and can transplant this to their home afterwards.
 This

 tradition symbolises building roots together.

 What is jumping the broom?

+jump over the broom to celebrate their union.
 There is another African-American tradition,

 called Tasting of Four Elements.
 This ritual captures the essence of “for

 better or worse, for richer or poorer, in sickness and in health” through a

 Lemon represents sour, vinegar as bitter, cayenne pepper as hot and honey as

 sweet.
 These four elements together represent the times of marriage.
 Finally, the Lasso ceremony would be of